INTERNATIONAL STANDARD BOOK NUMBER (ISBN) What is it? Why do you need it? And how do you get it?

 Cataloging in Publication (CIP) is a voluntary program of cooperation between publishers and libraries, and a free service in Canada.
 Unfortunately, CIP service has been discontinued for self-published materials.
 Library and Archives Canada recommends that authors of self-published books consider approaching their local libraries or bookstores about opportunities to promote their works.

 LIBRARY AND ARCHIVES CANADA

-After your first print run is complete, and if you registered for an ISBN, it is important at this point that you send in a copy of your book to Library and Archives Canada.
+If you registered for an ISBN, it is important that you send a copy of your book to Library and Archives Canada.
 This is called a legal deposit and confirms the information that you provided for your book and completes the registration process.
-Legal deposit applies to publications produced in Canada regardless of medium or format, including, for example: books (monographs); serials (journals, periodicals, magazines); sound, video and spoken-word recordings; multimedia or instructional kits; CD- and DVD-ROMs; microforms; cartographic materials; and online or digital publications.
+Legal deposit applies to publications produced in Canada regardless of medium or format, including; books (monographs); serials (journals, periodicals, magazines); sound, video and spoken-word recordings; multimedia or instructional kits; CD- and DVD-ROMs; microforms; cartographic materials; and online or digital publications.

 At Blitzprint, we always recommend our clients register for an ISBN.
-Better to have one and not need it, than to need one and not have it.
 For each client, we will create, free of charge, a barcode from the ISBN to insert on the back cover of the book.

 For more information about ISBN, CIP, and copyright protection, visit ISBN Canada.